kyleboas/tacticsjournal.com/key.md

 This a reference to use while reading, defining each footballing term I regularly use in my writing.
 I will update this page when I think of new terms.

-English • Spanish • Italian • French
+<p style="text-align: center">English • Spanish • Italian • French</p>

 ---

+## Graphics
+These are the symbols I use on my tactics board with definitions for each symbol.

 <figure style="display: flex;align-items: center;/* width: 10x; */"> <img src="https://raw.githubusercontent.com/kyleboas/images/main/uploads/2024/07/20/Image-20Jul2024_12:56:14.png" style="margin-right: 10px;width: 50px;"><p>The scoreboard which shows the date the match was played, the score with the team's names abbreviated, and the minute or half the play is depicting.</p></figure>